 The largest plate in the house was filled with flour and a 10p coin was buried below the surface.
 Participants willingly face-planted into the flour for the shiny reward.

-While the games are still played in a lot of homes, ticket-only Halloween events, festivals and activities are omnipresent and they are to Halloween what the annual visit to Santa is to Christmas.
+While the games are still played in a lot of homes, ticket-only Halloween events, festivals and activities are to Halloween what the annual visit to Santa is to Christmas.
 Pumpkin farmers open their gates so little ones can enjoy running through vast fields of the bulbous orange vegetables.
 Hotels and restaurants hold themed events making unwitting employees dress up as mummies, fairies and Morticia Addams.
 Pumpkin carving has become a national pastime.

 TRICK OR TREATING